 Coverys helps healthcare providers and executives improve clinical, operational, and financial outcomes with vital information, data, and insights from industry experts.
 Our free Vital Insights webinars are presented in a convenient one-hour format.
-You can attend live webinars or view them later on-demand.
-We invite you to watch the third webinar in the series, The Emotional Toll Healthcare is Taking on Providers: Developing Resilience When Facing Trauma & Burnout.
+We invite you to watch the third webinar video in the series, The Emotional Toll Healthcare is Taking on Providers: Developing Resilience When Facing Trauma & Burnout.

 Healthcare providers are subject to high standards and intense pressure and demands.
 Burnout is a growing issue, and it is characterized by emotional exhaustion and depression, with negative consequences on patient outcomes, the healthcare system, and the well-being of practitioners and caregivers.

 Changes and demands in healthcare have created marked and growing external pressures on physicians in particular, and now with the additional pressures brought on by COVID-19, it’s no wonder levels of depression and anxiety are growing alongside the increased complexity of healthcare.

 So how can you respond to help your peers and your organization?
 Coverys experts Josh Hyatt, Susan Montminy, and Linda Rowett discuss: